newtonproject/NEPs/.github/ISSUE_TEMPLATE/03_general_issue.md

 ---
 name: General Issues
-about: If you have other issues, chose this to continue.
+about: If you have other issues, choose this to continue.
 title: 'Title of your issue'
 labels: ''
 assignees: ''